TomCan/AcmeClient/README.md

 This does not aim to be a full implementation of the RFC, but mainly focuses on the flow of obtaining certificate from ACME compatible services (eg. Let's Encrypt).

-# Work in progress - alpha vibes right here
+# Work in progress - beta vibes right here

 This is very much a work in progress.
 All classes and interfaces are bound to change without notice until I like it the way that suits me best ;) At this point, use for reference / ideas only.

-## Currently implemented
+## Implemented functionality
 - Account creation
 - Create order
 - Authorize order